monikase/AI_Ethics/Fairness_Implementation_Playbook/4_RCG.md

 - **Scalability across systems and jurisdictions**
   A reusable, architecture‑agnostic framework enables consistent compliance across multiple AI systems and EU markets without redesigning controls for each use case.

-In effect, the guide enables the organization to move faster with confidence, ensuring regulatory compliance is no longer a bottleneck but a competitive enabler.
+In effect, the guide enables the organization to **move faster with confidence**, ensuring regulatory compliance is no longer a bottleneck but a competitive enabler.

 ## Scope and Applicability